Home

 Children of Charles & Louise Nowasky

-Charles and Louise had 4 children that I know of, all born in Germany:
+Charles and Louise had 6 children that I know of, all born in Germany:

-Emilie (Amelia), Bertha, Carl (Charles) and Herman.
+Emilie (Amelia), Bertha, Friedrich, Hulda, Jacob, and Carl (Charles) Jr.

 Line

-The earliest document that I have is the marriage certificate of Emilie Nowacka and Longinus Leier, dated September 9, 1883.
-They were married in St. John’s German Evangelical Lutheran Church, located on Prospect Avenue in Brooklyn.
-On her marriage certificate, 19-year-old Emilie stated her father’s name was Carl Nowatzki.
-I have been told by those same informed sources that Nowatzki is the German spelling of the Polish Nowacki.
-In any case, Emilie’s place of birth on the certificate is entered as “Germany”.
+In any case, Emilie s place of birth on the certificate is entered as Germany."
 She and Longinus were living in Gravesend, Long Island at the time and one of the witnesses to the marriage was her 16-year-old sister, Bertha Nowacka.

 For more information on Amelia and Lawrence, click on the "Leier Family History" in the panel on the left.